 If something seems off, even if you’ve had a doctor tell you that your blood work “is fine,” you need to listen to your body.
 Hair loss, weight gain, loss of muscle mass, a low sex drive, painful periods, and extreme mood shifts are not “normal” and should not be swept under the rug.

 If you’re experiencing symptoms of a hormone imbalance, it’s crucial to determine the root cause and get proper treatment.
-There are several ways you can work with your doctor to determine if you have a hormone imbalance.
+But when should you actually see your healthcare provider about a hormonal imbalance?

-Firstly, your doctor may order blood tests to check your hormone levels.
+Your doctor may order blood tests to check your hormone levels.
 Commonly checked hormones include estrogen, progesterone, testosterone, thyroid hormones, cortisol, and insulin.
 These tests can give your doctor a good idea of whether or not you have a hormone imbalance and what type it is.

-Additionally, if you’re a woman, your OBGYN may perform a pelvic exam and/or a Pap smear to check for any signs of abnormality or irregularity in your reproductive system.
+If you’re a woman, your OBGYN may perform a pelvic exam and/or a Pap smear to check for any signs of abnormality or irregularity in your reproductive system.
 They may also ask you questions about your menstrual cycle, sexual history, and any symptoms you may be experiencing.

 Your OBGYN can also help determine the cause of your hormone imbalance and provide treatment options.
 Depending on the type and severity of your hormone imbalance, treatment may include lifestyle changes, medications, or hormone replacement therapy.